joe7575/lumberjack/README.md

 (prevents part of trees hanging in the air)
 To get the lumberjack privs, the player has to collect harvesting points by harvesting tree blocks and placing saplings.

-This mod based on ideas from the mods TreeCapitator, Timber, and New Timber.
+This mod is based on ideas from the mods TreeCapitator, Timber, and New Timber.

 ## Dependencies